 I was feeling a bit uneasy though.
-The first 2 weeks of January have been very, very snowy, and roads in Austria were being closed down due to avalanche danger.
+The first 2 weeks of January have been very, very snowy!
+Roads in Austria were being closed down due to avalanche danger.

-The first alarm went off when the driver of the bus 260 heading to Zell am See from Salzburg Airport said that the road was closed and he’d only drive half way, to Lofer.
-I already considered Lofer as a backup option after finding a post by these Czech freeriders, so I decided, why not.
-It is only 50km away from Salzburg, at not too high an elevation, so I deemed it a safe choice.
+The first alarm went off when the driver of the bus 260 heading to Zell am See from Salzburg Airport said that the road was closed.
+So he’d only drive halfway, to Lofer.
+I already considered Lofer as a backup option after finding a post by these Czech freeriders.
+So I decided to give it a try!
+It is only 50 km away from Salzburg, at not too high an elevation, so I deemed it a safe choice.

 When we arrived, I quickly booked a room in a nearby hotel, and at 11 am I was already buying the ski pass.

-Generally, everything went as expected until the Sunday evening.
+Generally, everything went as expected until Sunday evening…

-At 6pm, I was standing at the bus stop with my stuff neatly packed, picturing a shower and soft bed and expecting to be home well before midnight.
+At 6pm, I was standing at the bus stop with my stuff neatly packed, thinking of a shower and a soft bed and expecting to be home well before midnight.